neotoma/sync-server/README.md

 ## Sessions

-Express sessions rely on the following environment variable:
+User sessions are handled by [Express](http://expressjs.com/) and [Passport](http://passportjs.org/), which rely on the following environment variable:

 ```
 ASHEVILLE_SYNC_SESSIONS_SECRET=<secret passphrase>